Ingestion: Digest Phase

 graph LR; subgraph DW ["Digest Worker"] KQ[Kafka Queue Events] SE[Save Events to Segment Files] PE[Push Events to Live Queries] L1[Live Query 1] L2[Live Query 2] L3[Live Query 3] L4[Live Query 4] end QC1[Query Coordinator 1] QC2[Query Coordinator 2] QC3[Query Coordinator 3] QC4[Query Coordinator 4] KQ-->PE KQ-->SE PE-->L1 PE-->L2 PE-->L3 PE-->L4 L1--Poll-->QC1 L2--Poll-->QC2 L3--Poll-->QC3 L4--Poll-->QC4

 Live searches is designed to be lightweight (resource wise) and show data in real time.
 The real time aspect is achieved by pushing events into the running live searches as they are digested.
-Typically it takes less than a second from an event hits a LogScale cluster until it is available for search and pushed into all live queries.
+Typically, it takes less than a second from an event hits a LogScale cluster until it is available for search and pushed into all live queries.
 As events are digested, they exist within memory and so it is quick and efficient to push them into live queries for processing.

 There are, however, some tradeoffs.
 Saving data into segment files is tightly coupled running the live searches.
-This maximises efficiency, but also means that the digest process is under pressure to execute the live search before the data is stored.
+This maximizes efficiency, but also means that the digest process is under pressure to execute the live search before the data is stored.
 This can create ingest delays as the data is not stored and therefore available for non-live queries.

 To alleviate this problem, LogScale calculates the Query Cost.
 The cost is calculated by tracking the CPU and memory usage required to process the search.
-In event that an ingest delay is identified, a costly search is killed.
+In the event that an ingest delay is identified, a costly search is killed.

-LogScale will always prioritise ingest over searches.
+LogScale will always prioritize ingest over searches.

 Creating Segment files